- Baccalaureate and Commencement Tickets

 • Immediately following Commencement: Farewell Punch Bowl under the tent.
 Photographs of all Commencement Award winners will be taken at the Commencement stage.

-The Commencement Weekend schedule begins on Saturday, May 26, with the Baccalaureate, a dignified service of worship for the graduates, faculty, trustees, and families associated with this year's class.
-The service begins with a stately processional at 5:00 p.m. into the Church of Christ Uniting, just across the street from Wyoming Seminary on Market Street.
-Following the recessional you are invited to our annual smorgasbord, sponsored by the Board of Trustees, held on Back Campus.
+The Commencement Weekend schedule begins on Saturday, May 23, with the Baccalaureate, a dignified service of worship for the graduates, faculty, trustees, and families associated with this year's class.
+The service begins with a stately processional at 5:00 p.m. from the Bell Tower to Baccalaureate.
+Following the recessional, you are invited to our annual smorgasbord, sponsored by the Board of Trustees, held on Back Campus.

 A more detailed list of events will be coming from the President's Office in mid-April.
-Included in that information will be a link to order Baccalaureate, Commencement, and Smorgasbord tickets.
+Included in April's letter will be a link to order Baccalaureate, Commencement, and Smorgasbord tickets.
 Please begin to give some thought to how many tickets you will require for each event.
-Preliminarily, I foresee the following restrictions: 4 tickets for Baccalaureate, the same for Smorgasbord, and 12 tickets for Commencement.
-These numbers will be finalized before the April communication.
+Based on preliminary information, we foresee the following restrictions: four tickets for Baccalaureate, the same for Smorgasbord, and 10 tickets for Commencement.
+The link to order tickets will not be sent to you until mid-April.

 Your graduate is required to adhere to the following Baccalaureate and Commencement dress code guidelines:

-GENTLEMEN: Baccalaureate – Jacket and tie, dress shirt, dress slacks, dress socks and dress shoes. (no sandals, docksides or boots)
+1) Jacket and tie, dress shirt, dress slacks, dress socks and dress shoes (no sandals, Docksiders boat shoes or boots), or

-Commencement – Navy blue blazer, white dress shirt, school tie (sold in the campus store), grey dress slacks, dress socks and dress shoes. (no sandals, docksides or boots)
+1) Navy blue blazer, white dress shirt, school tie (sold in the campus store), grey dress slacks, dress socks and dress shoes (no sandals, Docksiders boat shoes or boots), or

-Commencement – Traditional knee length or longer, all white dress (no accent colors), dress white shoes.
-Ensembles are acceptable.
-Bare backs, spaghetti straps, or skirts with excessive slits are not acceptable.
+2) Traditional knee length or longer, all-white dress (no accent colors), dress white shoes or sandals.
+Bare backs, spaghetti straps, skirts with excessive slits or pants suits are not acceptable.

 Dress code guidelines are given so that the traditional spirit and decorum of the occasion can be maintained.
 Please help us ensure that your graduate is permitted to march in the processions by seeing that they come dressed properly.
-I hope you will ask for clarification well in advance of Commencement weekend.
+We hope you will ask for clarification by contacting your Class Dean or Commencement Coordinator well in advance of Commencement weekend.

-I look forward to seeing you and sharing in this very important weekend in the life of your family and our school.
-Please feel free to contact me at the school with any questions you have about our 2018 Commencement weekend.
+We look forward to seeing you and sharing in this very important weekend in the life of your family and our school.
+Please feel free to contact me at the school with any questions you have about our 2020 Commencement weekend.

-For those of you traveling, I would suggest you explore lodging soon to ensure availability.
+For those of you traveling, we would suggest you explore lodging soon to ensure availability.

 Mary G. Swaback

-Jacket and tie, dress shirt, dress slacks, dress socks and dress shoes (no sandals, docksides or boots).
+1) Jacket and tie, dress shirt, dress slacks, dress socks and dress shoes (no sandals, Docksiders (boat shoes) or boots), or

-Spring dress or dressy skirt and blouse (knee length or longer preferred) and dress shoes.
-Bare backs, spaghetti straps or skirts with excessive slits are not acceptable.
+2) Spring dress or dressy skirt and blouse (knee length or longer preferred), and dress shoes.
+Bare backs, spaghetti straps, skirts with excessive slits or jean jackets are not acceptable.

-Traditional long (knee-length preferred) all white dress (no accent colors) and dress white shoes.
-Ensembles are acceptable.
-Bare backs, spaghetti straps or skirts with excessive slits are not acceptable.
+2) Traditional knee-length or longer, all-white dress (no accent colors), dress white shoes or sandals.
+Bare backs, spaghetti straps, skirts with excessive slits or pant suits are not acceptable.

 Directly after the Baccalaureate ceremony, a group photo of all Sem alumni parents and grandparents will be taken with their graduating senior on the Bell Tower steps.
 A separate letter will be sent with instructions.